BramVanroy/spacy_conll/README.rst

 Parsing to CoNLL with spaCy
 ===========================
 This module allows you to parse a text to `CoNLL-U format`_.
 You can use it as a command line tool, or embed it in your own scripts by adding it as a custom component to a spaCy pipeline.

+Note that the module simply takes spaCy output and puts it in a formatted string adhering to the linked ConLL-U format.
+It does not as of yet do an explicit tagset mapping of spaCy to UD tags.
+The output tags depend on the spaCy model used.

 .. _`CoNLL-U format`: https://universaldependencies.org/format.html